 5. S06E04/E05 Dreamland

-This two-part episode provides lots of laughs through another amusing juxtaposition.
-This time, when Scully and Mulder make a drive out toward Area 51, they run into the illustrious M.I.B..
-Morris Fletcher is the head of the group and supported by a military detail.
-The M.I.B. are also investigating the area because there have been strange happenings that confound the laws of physics, time and space.
-Fletcher and Mulder end up seeing a bright light from what would appear to be a UFO above them.
+This two-part episode provides lots of laughs through an amusing juxtaposition.
+When Scully and Mulder take a drive out toward Area 51, they run into the illustrious M.I.B..
+Morris Fletcher is the head of the shadowy government cadre and his team is supported by a military detail.
+The M.I.B. are also investigating the area because there have been strange happenings that confound the laws of physics, time, and space.
+Fletcher and Mulder end up seeing a bright light from what would appear to be a UFO hovering above them.
 Once the aircraft passes, Mulder and Fletcher start to realize that something improbable has occurred - they have switched bodies.
 Fletcher is very satisfied with the younger, more attractive body and proceeds to avail himself of its advantages.
 Scully doesn't know what to make of the change in "Mulder".
-Mulder on the other hand is starting to realize why Fletcher isn't making attempts to remedy the situation - Fletcher's job is so shadowy that none of his colleagues can actually form sincere bonds with him while at home his kids suffer from teenage angst and his wife is completely neurotic.
+On the other hand, Mulder is starting to realize why Fletcher isn't making attempts to remedy the situation - Fletcher's job is so shadowy that none of his colleagues can actually form sincere bonds with him while at home his kids suffer from teenage angst and his wife is completely neurotic.
 Eventually, Fletcher and Mulder have to accept putting things right, but both are provided with a great amount of insight professionally and personally.
 The dancing sequence in the mirror is priceless.

 6. S06E07 Terms of Endearment

 This episode stars Bruce Campbell which right off the bat means that it will be hilarious.
 The story doesn't disappoint either.
 Campbell plays, Wayne, a mincing bigamist that may be suspected of prenatal infanticide.
 His various wives appear to have no sense of his duplicity as a husband.
-Mulder on the other hand is onto Wayne from the onset.
+On the other hand, Mulder is onto Wayne from the get go.
 He tracks him and makes his intentions clear.
-Wayne may be some kind of ancient demon looking for a human wife that can produce an offspring with all of his strengths and none of the weaknesses of his kind.
-Wayne is distracted by the FBI investigation and fails to notice that one of his pregnant wives is actually of his kind and has conceived a baby for their race.
-The irony is quite amusing.
+Wayne may be some kind of ancient demon looking for a human wife that can produce an offspring with all of the strengths and none of the weaknesses of his supernatural kind.
+Wayne is distracted by the FBI investigation and fails to notice that one of his pregnant wives is actually of his 'species' and has conceived a baby for their race.
+The irony is amusing.

 7. S06E15 Arcadia